Go paper-free

 Amend paper-free preferences for your statements and correspondence.

-How much you earn will affect how much you can borrow from a lender.
-This is because the lender will have to be sure you can make monthly repayments.
+A ‘low’ income is relative but could be defined as below the national average.
+How much you earn will affect how much you can borrow from a lender, as they want to be sure you can afford the monthly repayments.

 That said, income is not the only factor a lender will look at when deciding to offer you a mortgage.
-For example, if you have a big deposit, but low income, perhaps from inheritance, you could still be eligible for a mortgage.
+For example, if you have a large deposit, but low income, you could still be eligible for a mortgage.

 Buying with another person can also help you to afford a mortgage.
 This is because a lender will look at your joint income to decide how much you can borrow.